CianciarusoCataldo/modular-app/README.md

 If not forked, unzip the downloaded file, then copy its content inside your web-app repo.
 You are ready to configure it !

+---
+---
 ## Configuration
-The main benefit when using `modular-app` is that it is fully customizable without huge code changes.
-The main config is located inside `src` folder, into `app.config.json` file.
-All settings are loaded, at startup, inside Redux state, to easily get them without loading again the `app.config.json` file.
+The main benefit when using `modular-app` is that it is fully customizable with few code changes (so you can focus on other part of the app).
+The main config file is located inside `src` folder, `app.config.json`.
+All settings are loaded, at startup, inside Redux state, to easily retrieve them without loading/importing again the `app.config.json` file.
 Here you can find a complete list of config parameters:

+---
 ### APP_NAME
-Your app name, used, with no changes, in various part of the application:
+Your app name, used, by default (as a starting point), in various part of the application:
-- Every page title is composed by <APP_NAME> - <PAGE_TITLE>
+- Every page title is composed by `<APP_NAME> - <PAGE_TITLE>`
 - The APP_NAME is showed inside the Header and at the top of the Drawer

-You can easily change this behaviour inside `AppDrawer` and `AppHeader` components (both components are are located into `app/components/moecules` folder).
+You can easily change this behaviour inside `AppDrawer` and `AppHeader` components (both components are located into `app/components/moecules` folder).
 To retrieve this parameter, use `getAppName` redux selector.

 :red_circle: **IMPORTANT: set your custom app name also inside `public/manifest.json`, `public/index.html` and `package.json` files.**

 ---
 ### REDUX
 Additional redux settings.
 Modular-app gives you some initial redux actions, epics and reducers inside the state, to speed up your development work:
 - `ui`: drive some useful UI features, like the `dark-mode`, the `drawer` management, the `toast` notifications system and the `language` actually used to localize your app